-- (a) Among the requirements for the J. D. degree is the satisfactory fulfillment of the Professional Skills Requirement.
-The purpose of the Professional Skills Requirement is to give each student a challenging experience in the development of professional skills to prepare students for the practice of law.
-"Professional skills" means skills that are generally regarded as necessary for effective and responsible participation in the legal profession.
+- Among the requirements for the J. D. (a) degree is the satisfactory fulfillment of the Professional Development Requirement.
+The purpose of the Professional Development Requirement is to give each student a experience challenging in development of professional skills to prepare students for the practice of law.
+"Professional skills" means that the American skills Bar has Association identified as effective necessarv for and responsible participation in the legal profession.
+In order to graduate a student must complete at least six (6) credit hours of Professional Development courses, identified in subsections (b) and (c) below.
+Except for the Law Review Editorin-Chief and other members of the Law Review Editorial Board and students who receive credit for interscholastic advocacy competitions, a student must complete at least three (3) credit hours of Advanced Practicum courses and at least three (3) credit hours of Experiential Learning courses.

-- (b) The Professional Skills Requirement may be satisfied in any of the following courses:
+- (b) The Advanced Practicum

+Requirement may be satisfied in any

+of the following courses:

 - (1) Advanced Legal Research

 - (2) Appellate Advocacy

-- (3) Arbitration

-- (4) Dispute Resolution Processes

-- (5) Elder Law Clinic

-- (6) Externship

-- (7) Family Violence Clinic

-- (8) Interviewing, Counseling, and Negotiation
+- (3) Interviewing, Counseling, and Negotiation

-- (9) Legal Drafting
+- (4) Legal Drafting

-- (10) Mediation Clinic

-- (11) Pre-trial Practice
+- (5) PreTrial Practice (Civil or Criminal)

-- (12) Trial Advocacy
+- (6) Trial Advocacy

-- (13) Trial Advocacy for Competition
+- (7) Trial Advocacy for Competition

+- (8) Moot Court Competition Team

+- (9) Mediation Competition Team